Beyond Textbooks(3): 5 Real Korean Expressions Used in Restaurant and food factory

 Mainly used as '뜨내기손님만 많다' (there are only transient customers), '단골이 아닌 길손이다' (it's a traveler, not a regular customer), etc.

-Foreign employees might not know that '뜨내기' or '길손' refers to customers and may confuse how they differ from general tourists or customers.
+Foreign employees might not know that '뜨내기' or '길손' refers to **customers** and may confuse them with general tourists.

 4. 물 갈이하다 | Change the water

-This originally comes from the act of replacing the water in a fish tank or aquarium to improve the environment.
-In the food service industry, it's an expression derived from the importance of kitchen hygiene and ingredient freshness management, and metaphorically means to replace members of a certain organization or system, or to refresh the atmosphere.
+This originally comes from replacing the water in a fish tank or aquarium to improve the environment.
+In the food service industry, it's derived from the importance of hygiene and ingredient freshness, and metaphorically means to **replace members** of a certain organization or system, or to **refresh the atmosphere**.

 의미 (Meaning): (주로 조직이나 사람 구성, 또는 분위기를) 완전히 **새롭게 바꾸다**. 기존의 낡거나 문제 있는 것을 교체하여 분위기를 쇄신하다.